 Having worked in the telecommunications field for 33 years, Cindy decided it was time for a change to a career working with her passion - people and their pets!
 Raised on a farm, her earliest memories include cows, pigs and her favorite - chickens!
 Always wanting to bring something into the house, mom would say, "No. When you have your own house, you can have as many pets as you want!"

-Cindy and her husband David now share their home with over fifty pets - including parrots, canaries, tortoises, lizards, cats, a chinchilla, four chickens and one house rooster named Barbecue.
-There is no spare time for hobbies... her pets are her passion and other people's pets are her career!
+Cindy and her husband David now share their home with over sixty pets - including parrots, canaries, tortoises, lizards, cats, a chinchilla, four chickens and one house rooster named Barbecue.
+There is no spare time for hobbies- her pets are her passion and other people's pets are her career!